Verifying the existence of maximum likelihood estimates for generalized linear models: Nonexistence in generalized linear models

-The class of GLMs we consider is defined by the maximization of the following log-likelihood function:
+The class of GLM-based estimators we consider is defined by the maximization of the following log (pseudo-)likelihood objective function, corresponding to distributions of the exponential family:

-where $y_{i}\ge0$ is an outcome variable, $x_{i}$ is a set of $M$ regressors ($x_1, x_2, \ldots, x_M$), and $\beta\in\mathbb{R}^{M}$ is an $M\times1$ vector of parameters to be estimated. $\alpha_{i}=w_{i}/\varphi$ is a positive weighting parameter, with known component $w_{i}$ and a potentially unknown scaling factor $\varphi$.\footnote{$\varphi$ is not associated with the problem of separation and will henceforth be treated as known.
+For brevity, we will generally refer to this objective function as the ``likelihood'', though we will use ``pseudo-likelihood'' when strictly discussing PML estimators.
+The individual term $\ell_i$ will be the ``likelihood contribution'' or ``pseudo-likelihood contribution''. $y_{i}\ge0$ is an outcome variable, $x_{i}$ is a set of $M$ regressors ($x_{1},x_{2},\ldots,x_{M}$), and $\beta\in\mathbb{R}^{M}$ is an $M\times1$ vector of parameters to be estimated.
+The function $\alpha_{i}(\varphi)>0$ is usually of the form $w_{i}/\varphi$, where $w_{i}$ is a known weight, and $\varphi$ is a potentially unknown scale or dispersion parameter.\footnote{$\varphi$ is not associated with the problem of separation and will henceforth be treated as known.
 The results we document apply to models with unknown scaling factors without loss of generality.
 Table \ref{tab:Key-results-for} gives examples.
-For more information on these class of models, see \citet{McCullaghNelderGLM} Section 2.2.2.} $b_{i}$ and $c_{i}$ are known real-valued functions that depend on the specific model. $\theta_{i}=\theta(x_{i}\beta;\nu)$ is the canonical parameter relating the linear predictor $x_{i}\beta$ to the log-likelihood of a given observation $l_{i}$ and its conditional mean $\mu_{i}\equiv E[y_{i}|x_{i}]=b^{\prime}(\theta_{i})$.
+For more information on this class of models, see \citet{McCullaghNelderGLM} Section 2.2.2.} $\theta_{i}=\theta(x_{i}\beta;\nu)$ is the canonical location parameter, which links the linear predictor of a given observation $x_{i}\beta$ to its likelihood contribution $l_{i}$ and its conditional mean $\mu_{i}\equiv E[y_{i}|x_{i}]=b^{\prime}(\theta_{i})$.
 Note that $\theta(x_{i}\beta;\nu)$ is continuous, strictly increasing, and twice differentiable in $x_{i}\beta$ and that $b(\theta_{i})$ is continuous, increasing, and convex in $\theta_{i}$.
 Notably, these last few restrictions together ensure that the quantities $\theta_{i}$, $x_{i}\beta$, and $\mu_{i}$ are each increasing with respect to one another and that $l\left(\beta\right)$ is continuous in $\beta$.
-We further assume that $\lim_{x_{i}\beta\rightarrow -\infty} \mu_{i}=0$ so as to rule out the simple linear model (which always has a solution).\footnote{ Also note that the ``linear predictor'' term $x_{i}\beta$ is often denoted as $\eta_{i}$.
-We keep it as $x_{i}\beta$ to economize on notation.} $\nu$ is then an additional dispersion parameter that allows us to also consider Negative Binomial models (see Table \ref{tab:Key-results-for}.)
+We further assume that $\lim_{x_{i}\beta\rightarrow-\infty}\mu_{i}=0$ to rule out the simple linear model, which always has a solution.\footnote{Also note that the linear predictor term $x_{i}\beta$ is often denoted as $\eta_{i}$.
+We keep it as $x_{i}\beta$ to economize on notation.} $\nu$ is an additional dispersion parameter that allows us to also consider negative binomial models (see Table \ref{tab:Key-results-for}).
+Lastly, $c(\cdot)$ is a known real-valued function that depends on the specific GLM.

-The first-order conditions for each individual parameter $\beta_{m}$ follow from the GLM score function:
+The first-order condition for the $m$-th individual parameter, $\beta_{m}$, follows from the GLM score function: